TexasInstruments/jacinto-ai-devkit/README.md

 ### Notes:
-- **Each of those submodules have detailed documentation and separate LICENSE files.** Click on the links to open the documentation.
 - If you click on one of the links above - it will navigate to a repository hosted in **https://git.ti.com/jacinto-ai**.
 From there, you can click on one of the tabs to get more information on that repository.
 - For example, the **about** tab shows documentation.
-The **summary** tab lists all the branches, commit information and links for cloning that repository (i.e. if you would like to directly clone without using the above submodule command).
+The **summary** tab lists all the branches, commit information and links for git clone/pull that repository.
+- Each of those repositories also have separate LICENSE files.

 ### What is New: